dnmellen/pyusbalarm/README.md

 ## Example of use

-You must have root priviliges to run this script (accessing usb info requires it)
+You must have root privileges to run this script (accessing usb info requires it)

     bluesman@diego-workstation:~/workspace/pyusbalarm$ sudo python alarm.py
     * Exploring devices